How To Maximize Effectiveness With Different Church Staff Communication Styles

 As you understand how people work and communicate, you can maximize effectiveness by matching their communication styles.
 Over time, this creates cohesive, collaborative, cooperative work with each other.
 Teamwork has never looked so good.

 Understanding the different ways people communicate and translating it into a vision for your church staff is a process.
 If you start with understanding the different communication styles from every perspective, you’ll be much better equipped to see how each person on your staff can bring their invaluable and unique input to the table.

 If your team is looking for a personality assessment to work through together, contact us.
-Our team is certified in Insights, which is one of our favorite personality assessment tools, helping teams work more effectively together.
+Our team uses DiSC, which is one of our favorite personality assessment tools, helping teams work more effectively together.